 “Vindman’s been using a mother and her underage daughters in our district to lie to voters for weeks, and he’s arguing legal technicalities to far-left media outlets?
 That’s very telling, and very gross,” read the statement.
 “He’s ginning up false attacks to avoid talking about lying about his military background, his shady business dealings, and his support for open borders, higher costs, and far-left party politics.”

-The campaign also emphasized that Anderson has never claimed that the woman and children were his family, and that their images were never used in any pro-Anderson campaign ads (except Anderson shared the video of him with this family on his YouTube channel, and the other video of him sitting at the dining room table with this family is still publicly available for use on the NRCC’s website).
+The campaign also emphasized that Anderson has never claimed that the woman and children were his family, and that their images were never used in any pro-Anderson campaign ads (except Anderson’s latest ad about abortion uses this footage of him with this woman and her daughters, and he previously shared the footage of him with this family on his YouTube channel).

 Anderson’s campaign did not respond to a question about why Vindman wouldn’t have permission to use images of this family in his political ads when the NRCC is still making them available for use in political ads.

-Vindman’s campaign did not respond to a request for comment about the cease-and-desist letter.
+Vindman’s campaign did not respond to a request for comment about the demands from Anderson’s campaign.

 Beyond his ads, Vindman has been making cracks about Anderson’s “fake family” on the campaign trail.
 At a recent rally in the Virginian town of Dumfries, he reportedly brought up his “real wife” and “real kids” to laughs in the crowd.